 How to get there: You can hire a taxi in Diani Beach or take a minibus to Kwale town, which is the gateway to Mwaluganje.

 Where to stay at Shimba Hills: Visiting the sanctuary is doable as a day trip from Diani Beach, but staying inside the reserve is an amazing nature experience to consider.

-Diani Beach is an incredible destination.
+Diani Beach is an incredible destination beyond its resorts.
 Whether you’re looking to relax or have an adventure-filled trip, you’ll definitely find it here.